 David Clare, the President and CEO of Trisura, does not receive any compensation in his capacity as director of the Company.
-For Mr. Clare's compensation as President and CEO, see "Executive Compensation - Summary Compensation Table" below.
+For Mr. Clare's compensation as President and CEO, see "Summary Compensation Table".

-(2) Anik Lanthier was appointed as a director on March 8, 2023.
+(2) Lilia Sham was appointed as a director on April 4, 2024.